andrecaiado/airflow-deploy/README.md

     Open your browser and navigate to `http://localhost:8081`.
 Use the credentials specified in your secrets file to log in.

+    Unpause paused DAGs from the UI to start scheduling tasks.

 ## Adding DAGs

 All DAGs are stored in the `dags/` directory.
 To add a new DAG: